Newsletter đź’Ś

 Integrative Psychotherapy

-Sometimes called mind-body medicine, this approach incorporates the fundamental principles of traditional psychotherapy (talk therapy) with holistic approaches (complimentary, alternative, somatic, energetic, and functional therapies), to promote healing on all levels.
+Integrative psychotherapy brings together the fundamental principles of traditional psychotherapy (talk therapy) with holistic approaches — complementary, alternative, somatic, energetic, and functional therapies — to promote whole-person healing.

-Rather than being "problem-focused," I support you to enhance your wellbeing across all six dimensions of wellness: mental, physical, emotional, spiritual, relational, and vocational
+Rather than being "problem-focused," I support you across six dimensions of wellness: mental, physical, emotional, spiritual, relational, and inspirational wellbeing, within a framework I call The AMBIKA Method.

 Integrative psychotherapy is so much more than the combining of treatment modalities.
-As an integrative psychotherapist, I believe that no single form of therapy is best, or even adequate, in all situations.
+As an integrative psychotherapist, I believe that no single approach is sufficient in all situations.
 You can trust that our work together will be designed expressly to meet your specific, individualized needs.

 Qualifications

-I have synthesized lessons learned in settings ranging from major New York City teaching hospitals to remote ashrams, retreat centers, and intentional communities.
-Prior to entering into full-time private practice, I spent several years providing health coaching and mental health counseling to members of the Freelancer's Union as part of an integrative primary care practice powered by Iora Health.
-There, I was fortunate to work alongside functional medicine doctors, holistic nurse practitioners, acupuncturists, and other healthcare providers to serve our patients within an interdisciplinary model.
+Before entering full-time private practice, I spent several years providing health coaching and mental health counseling within an integrative primary care setting, working alongside functional medicine doctors, holistic nurse practitioners, acupuncturists, and other providers in a true interdisciplinary model.

 Philosophical Values

-• The client and practitioner are partners in the healing process.
-Whatever happens in session is co-created
+• You and I are partners in your healing — what happens in session is always co-created

-• Both conventional and holistic methods are carefully considered and critically examined with each client
+• Both conventional and holistic approaches are carefully considered and critically examined — for you, specifically

 Teaching Experience